chenthillinuxms/xsos/README.md

 4 To fetch possible error related to Antivirus issues and endpoint security daemon

 Case 5:-
-5 To fetch all possible error related to the messages
+5 To fetch all possible error related to the messages files

 Case 6:-
+6 To search your own choice of one or more error strings from messages files

+Case 7:-
+6 To search your own choice of one or more error strings from dmesg files

+Case 8:-
-6 To search your own choice of one or more strings
+6 To search your own choice of one or more error strings from secure files

 case 7:-
 7 Exit option selected to come out of this script